luyadev/luya.io/docs/guide/admin/styles.md

 # Admin CSS Styles

-All [Bootstrap 4](https://getbootstrap.com/) CSS styles and classes are available in the LUYA admin UI.
-On top of this LUYA provides generic CSS classes for buttons with predefined icons and colors.
+All [Bootstrap 4](https://getbootstrap.com/docs/4.6/getting-started/introduction) CSS styles and classes are accessible within the LUYA admin interface.
+In addition to these, LUYA offers generic CSS classes for buttons, complete with predefined icons and colors.

 ## Buttons

-The Bootstrap 4 `btn` class is extended by some predefined colors which are assigned to specific function (e.g. save, delete, abort).
-The following classes are available in the whole admin UI:
+The `btn` class from Bootstrap 4 is enhanced with predefined colors corresponding to specific functions, such as save, delete, and cancel.
+These classes are accessible throughout the admin interface:

 ```html
 <button type="button" class="btn btn-save">Save</button>